 I started skating in Arizona.
 I used to play basketball and run cross country when I lived in Detroit.
 When I moved to Arizona I saw a bunch of kids from my block skating.
 I’d never really seen that and I got into it because I was curious.

-[Laughs] alright, so the first board I got, or the first board I did an ollie on, was a Speed Demon board.
+Alright, so the first board I got, the first board I did an ollie on, was a Speed Demon board [laughs].
 It was a blue bandana board that belonged to my friend.
 It wasn’t even the first board I owned, it was the homie’s board, but I borrowed it for a month and a half then he asked for it back, randomly.

 My first actual board, that my mom bought for me, was a Paul Rodriguez Plan B board and I got it on Craigslist.
 The trucks where called Frontage and it had plain white wheels.
 It was a crazy set-up.
 I didn’t really understand where you went to get boards so I just went on Craigslist.